Tucker DeVries: Personal life

-DeVries father, Darian, played college basketball at Northern Iowa and was an assistant coach at Creighton for 18 years before becoming the head coach at Drake.
+Devries’ father, Darian, played college basketball at Northern Iowa and was an assistant coach at Creighton for 18 years before becoming the head coach at Drake and then West Virginia.
+He was hired as head coach at Indiana University in 2025.
 His uncle, Jared, was an All-American defensive end at Iowa and played in the NFL for the Detroit Lions.